-Model Peer Review Checklist
+Model Peer Review Checklist: Standard appraisal

-Standard appraisal

-Commissioning author Subject: Date due back with author: Peer review criteria Customer focus and contextually aware Does the paper address the likely next steps and timeframes?
-Anticipation Is all the necessary content to support next steps included (e.g. talking points)?
-Rick & mitigation Has the paper included the key risks, and are mitigation steps Risk & mitigation provided?
-Is the objective of the briefing stated clearly and early?
-Purpose & context Is there enough background to shape the discussion?
+Commissioning author Subject Date due back with author r Peer review criteria Reviewer comments Customer focus and conte xtually aware Anticipation Does the paper address the likely next steps and timeframes?
+Is all the necessary content to support next steps included (e.g. talking points)?
+Risk & mitigation Has the paper included the key risks, and are mitigation steps provided?
+Purpose & context Is the objective of the briefing stated clearly and early?
+Is there enough background to shape the discussion?
 Does the paper make linkages to wider matters, such as strategy, long term drivers, related objectives or other parts of the system?
-Credible and rigorous analysis Problem definition Is there a clear problem definition?
+Credible and rigorous anal lysis Problem definition Is there a clear problem definition?
 Is the scale and scope of the issue clear?
-What evidence or logical approach is there to support the analysis?
+Framework & options What evidence or logical approach is there to support the analysis?
 Is there a clear framework that provides criteria for analysis?
-Framework & Are there clear reasons for options and to dismiss credible options alternatives?
+Are there clear reasons for options and to dismiss credible alternatives?
 What consultation/engagement/expert advice has been undertaken?
 Do the recommendations flow logically from the discussion?
-Is the paper clear about the strengths, sensitivities, and limitations of evidence?
-Data & evidence Have the numbers been double checked for accuracy?
+Data & evidence Is the paper clear about the strengths, sensitivities, and limitations of evidence?
+Have the numbers been double checked for accuracy?
 Is there good use of examples or international comparisons to show mastery of the subject?
-How much confidence is there that the advice can be implemented?
-Implementation What comments are included from those that would implement the implementation advice?
-Presentation and communication Is the paper in plain English with minimal jargon?
-1 Does the paper use short sentences and paragraphs to make the Language reading task easier?
+Implementation How much confidence is there that the advice can be implemented?
+What comments are included from those that would implement the advice?
+Presentation and communication Language Is the paper in plain English with minimal jargon?
+Does the paper use short sentences and paragraphs to make the reading task easier?
 Does the paper need a proofread to reduce clutter, eliminate typos and fix grammatical errors, or other slips?
 Structure Is the paper concise, and does it avoid duplication or unnecessary clutter?
 Is there good use of subheadings as signposts and do they tell a logical story?
 Is the Executive Summary actually that - not an introduction or context section?
-Format Has the best medium been selected (report, poster, presentation, one-pager) to fit the situation?
+Format Has the best medium been selected (report, poster, presentation, one- pager) to fit the situation?
 Are the tables and charts easy to understand and read?
-Are the tables and that is easy to understand and redu?